irajwani/cbbhackathon/README.md

 # cbbhackathon - "Professor Know-It-All"
 <img src="/img/Logo .png" alt="Great picture"/>

-## The following project by Tucker Barber and Imad Rajwani won at the 2018 ColbyBatesBowdoin Hackathon.
+## The following project by Ariel Soares, Tucker Barber, Imad Rajwani and Senyo Ohene won at the 2018 ColbyBatesBowdoin Hackathon.
 ## The motivation was to create a system that allows Professors to review what terms their students find to be difficult.

 The general flow is as follows: